svenyurgensson/penetrator/README.md

 This gem aimed to help with reuse code in ruby projects.
 Highly inspired from http://github.com/makandra/modularity gem but slightly modified for supporting conventional *super* inheritance chaining methods.
-Also much of code was shamelessly borrowed from ActiveSupport::Coerce and I should say thanks that Ruby Hackers, who wrote it.
+Also much of code was shamelessly borrowed from ActiveSupport::Concern and I should say thanks that Ruby Hackers, who wrote it.

 ## Installation